Traditional, outbound marketing methods just aren’t effective for gaining the leads you need to stay ahead of your

-On-page SEO includes everything you do within your website to optimise it, for example, the strategic implementation of relevant keywords.
+On-page SEO includes everything you do within your website to optimise it, such as the strategic implementation of relevant keywords.
 Many people will want to rank first on Google’s results page, but in order to do so, you need to choose a term that you want to be number one for.

-Off-page SEO refers to improving your website’s overall authority on the web.
+Off-page SEO, on the other hand, refers to improving your website’s overall authority on the web.
 One key way to do this is by getting other websites to link back to yours.
 The more high-authority sites linking to your website, the stronger your authority becomes, and the more likely your website is to be found by potential leads.

 - Include your keyword within your SEO page title, as close to the beginning as possible.
 This tells Google that the content on this page is relevant.

 - Implement your keyword throughout your web content, ensuring that what you’re posting is engaging and helpful for your readers to enhance your credibility as a recruitment agency.
-For example, writing candidate-focused content, such as interview or CV writing tips, will be useful and worthwhile for your target audience and therefore will enhance your credibility as a recruitment agency.
+For example, writing candidate-focused content, such as interview or CV writing tips, will be useful and worthwhile for your target audience and will enhance your credibility as a recruitment agency.

 - Knowing your candidate’s persona will enable you to do better keyword research, so ensure you conduct research into your target audience and what really matters to them.

-- Write a meta description for every page of your website and each blog post you publish.
-This is a short summary of your page’s content that will display in the search results.
+- Write a meta description for every page of your website and each blog you publish.
 Make sure that your meta description is compelling and engaging, and that it also includes your keyword.

 - Use heading tags!
-Headings are pieces of text that appear larger and bolder on the page.
+These are pieces of text that appear larger and bolder on the page.
 Within the HTML coding of your text, use <h1>, <h2>, or <h3> tags.
-Keep in mind that <h1> tags give the text more weight as keywords than <h2> or <h3> tags.
-Therefore, only use the <h1> tag once (preferably for the main header) so you don’t dilute the text.
+Remember that <h1> tags give the text more weight as keywords than <h2> or <h3> tags, so you should only use the <h1> tag once (preferably for the main header) to avoid diluting the text.